Diving in CORON

-Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to more than 10 WW2 wrecks at varying depths, including Akitsushima, Taiei Maru and Olympia Maru.
+Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to more than 10 WW2 wrecks at varying depths, including Akitsushima, Okikawa Maru and Olympia Maru.
 Intermingled with picturesque reefs that are teeming with aquatic life and rarely any challenging currents, this makes Coron a suitable dive destination for all levels of dive qualification.

 WRECK DIVE: IRAKO maru